 Does what we talk about in therapy remain confidential?

-- Suspected past or present abuse or neglect of children and elders.
-If this information is disclosed in therapy, therapist will be obligated to report it to the authorities, including Child Protection Services and Law Enforcement.
+- Suspected past or present abuse or neglect of children and elders: if this information is disclosed in therapy, the therapist is obligated to report it to the authorities, including Child Protection Services and Law Enforcement.

-- If the therapist has reason to suspect the client is seriously in danger of harming him/herself or has threatened to harm another person steps will be taken to assure personal safety of the client as well as public safety.
+- If the therapist has reason to suspect the client is seriously in danger of harming themselves or has threatened to harm another person steps will be taken to assure the personal safety of the client as well as public safety.